 Lawns.
 New lawns – apply 10 lbs. of worm castings per 100 sq. ft. into the topsoil and mix in grass seed and water well.
 For established lawns – distribute as top dress 10 lbs. per 100 sq. ft.

 The photos above are the vertical cross section to see the stratification of the worm bedding and the finish product worm castings or vermicompost.
 The healthy compost worms or red wigglers will move up and stay at about 10 inches on the top layer nearby the feedstock (e.g. kitchen waste, paper waste, food waste, brewery waste, farm waste etc.).
 The fresh worm castings or vermicompost is regularly harvested at the bottom layer down to 30 inches or more.
-The density of the worms should be at least 1 pound per square foot in order to produce a good quality of worm castings.
+The density of the worms should be at least 2 handfuls or about 1 pound per square foot in order to produce a good quality of worm castings.

 – Bintoro Gunadi